oTree-org/oTree/README.md

 Then, workers on mechanical Turk can accept and play your app as an MTurk HIT and get paid a participation fee as well as bonuses they earned by playing your game.

+## Server requirements

+Amazon MTurk requires the support of SSL by the server on which you deploy oTree.
+That is you should be able to access your server with the following link `https://www.myserver.com`.

+There are two Out of the Box solutions that oTree supports:

+* running your experiment on oTree local SSL server with the following command `./otree runsslserver`.
+This SSL server is fully compatible with oTree and can be used interchangeably with regular server `./otree runserver`.
+* deploying oTree on Heroku.
+Heroku by default support SSL.
+Deploying to heroku is explained [here](#heroku).

 ## AWS credentials
 Researchers must have an employer account with AMT, which currently requires a U.S. address and bank account.